ichard26/ichard26.github.io/content/blog/2024/pip-24.2.md

 - **[PEP 660]**: augmented the PEP 517 interface to define a way to ask a build backend to prepare an editable install

-These PEPs are what enable the use of alternative backends like [poetry], [hatch], and [scikit-build-core] _without needing to add specific support for each backend_ in every frontend (e.g. pip, tox, uv).
+These PEPs are what enable the use of alternative backends like [Poetry], [Hatch], and [scikit-build-core] _without needing to add specific support for each backend_ in every frontend (e.g. pip, tox, uv).
 Instead of running `setup.py bdist_wheel` to ask setuptools to build a wheel for installation, pip can simply call the `build_wheel`